Mindfulness for Stuttering: A Practical Speaking Guide

 Mindfulness for stuttering works by interrupting the loop of anticipation, body tension, fear, avoidance, and self-judgment during communication.
 It gives you a brief pause before the automatic push, freeze, or escape response takes over.

-The practice can happen while stuttering.
-You might notice the belly rising against a waistband, feel the jaw brace, and still continue speaking.
+The practice can happen in the middle of a stutter.
+You might notice a dry mouth, a small hold in the lips or tongue, and still let the next word arrive.
 Mindfulness does not claim to change the neurological basis of stuttering.
-It changes the relationship to the moment, so the stutter is not automatically followed by panic, apology, or withdrawal.
+It changes your relationship to the moment, so a disfluency is less likely to be followed automatically by panic, apology, or withdrawal.

 How to Use Mindfulness for Stuttering